permissionlessweb/cw-headstash/secret-crates/README.md

     - registering ibc-blooms txs
     - processing ibc-bloom mempool
 - snip120: implement DWB
+- IBC: add support for polytone ( in order to successfully handle cross chain )
 - ~~headstash: use dwb for each snip120 total_claim (not needed, non-unique value)~~
 - ~~headstash: implement gas_tracker feature~~
 - ~~scripts: check and handle and duplicates~~